guptaji6489/WordPress-Theme-1/Readme.md

 ## RTCamp - WordPress Custom Theme
-This is a custom Wordpress Theme
+This is custom Wordpress Theme

 ## Screenshots